BitJag/ubuntu-rmvlib-install-scripts/README.md

 **IMPORTANT**

-Because the uninstall script completely erases the Jaguar folder in your home folder, **do not start new projects inside the ~/Jaguar folder**.
+Because the uninstall script completely erases the Jaguar folder in your home folder, **be sure that you have backuped up any code/files/folders that you may have added while using this toolchain**.
 Any code/assets will be erased if your projects are in this folder.
 The way the development environment is isntall allows the user to build from anywhere on their system.
 Pick another location other than the ~/Jaguar to do your development in to avoid losing your work.

 ### Debugging Scripts
 If you run into problems running the script, use the following command instead to dump the output of the script as it runs.
 You can then review the log to see where it is getting stuck.  **Be sure to run the uninstaller script before running the following command**.